← All workflows

 Questions

-CaseMark's Insurance Policy Summary skill handles commercial and personal lines policies, declarations pages, endorsements, schedules, reservation-of-rights letters, denial letters, claims correspondence, and coverage dispute materials.
-It works with virtually any U.S. insurance document relevant to coverage analysis.
+CaseMark can analyze commercial and personal insurance policies, endorsements, declarations pages, schedules, reservation-of-rights letters, denial letters, claims correspondence, and coverage dispute materials.
+It handles all standard U.S. policy forms and manuscript endorsements.

-Can this tool analyze multiple policies across different policy periods?
+Can CaseMark handle multiple policies across different policy periods?

 Is the output suitable for use in litigation?

-What if my claims file is missing endorsements or schedules?
+What if my policy documents are missing endorsements or schedules?

-CaseMark automatically flags gaps and missing information, including absent endorsements, unclear policy periods, incomplete claims histories, and other documentation deficiencies.
-This helps you identify what additional materials you need to obtain for a complete coverage analysis.
+CaseMark automatically flags missing endorsements, unclear policy periods, incomplete claims files, and other gaps in the uploaded materials.
+This gap analysis helps you identify what additional documents you need to obtain for a complete coverage picture.

 Related